chainstacklabs/foundry-vs-hardhat/Notes.md

 ## Project structure

-After creating the project, foundry generates a `foundry.toml` file, which is similart to Hardhat's `hardhat.config.js`.
+After creating the project, Foundry generates a `foundry.toml` file, which is similart to Hardhat's `hardhat.config.js`.
 In it, you can define the contract source folder, where to output the compiled artifacts etc.

 The remappings is one of the most important things we can configure here and it's used to manage dependency imports.

-### Dependencies
+## Dependencies

+Hardhat uses NPM to manage dependencies, which all its pros and cons.
+If you're familiar with Node.js or Javascript projects, you'll know how it works.

-Dependencies are installed with `forge install` and saves them in the `lib` folder.
+In Foundry, dependencies are installed with `forge install`, which saves them in the `lib` folder.
 Foundry uses Git submodules to handle dependencies which means you can **install as a dependency any repository** that has smart contracts.
 To install a dependency you'll have to run `forge install GitHub-Organization-name/repository-name`.
 For example, if you want to install Openzeppelin smart contracts, you'll to run `forge install OpenZeppelin/openzeppelin-contracts`.

 We can also install a specific branch or tag appending `@tag-name` to the dependency name.